This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Henry returned to health and Edward, the Duke of York was removed from the position of Protector.

 Edmund Tudor married Margaret Beaufort, the heiress of the Duke of Somerset.
 Margaret was only twelve years old.
+Edmund Tudor and Margaret Beaufort were the parents of Henry Tudor, the future King of England, Henry VII.

 The Gutenberg Bible